Skip to content Skip to sidebar Skip to footer

 shigmo festival parade 2026

-• Public parade viewing – Free
+• Public parade viewing: Free

-• Street performances – Free
+• Street performances: Free

-• Cultural shows along parade routes – Free
+• Cultural shows along routes: Free

 For most visitors, simply arriving early and finding a good spot along the parade route is enough to enjoy the festival.

-Travel Tips for Shigmo Festival Goa 2026
+How Do You Get to the Parades?
+Travel Tips for Shigmo 2026

 Because Shigmotsav parades attract large crowds, a little planning can make your experience far smoother.